-An Annual Report must be filed with the respective Circuit Clerk's Office no later than 5:00 p.m. on Friday, January 31, 2020, for the period beginning January 1, 2019 and ending December 31, 2019, by the following:
+This Periodic Report must be filed with the Secretary of State's Office no later than 5:00 p.m. on Friday, January 8, 2021, for the period beginning on October 1, 2020 and ending on December 31, 2020, by the following:

-- All county school board members and school district trustees who have not terminated their reporting obligations under Section 23-15-807(a), Miss.
-Code Ann.; and - All previous county school board and school district candidates who have not terminated their reporting obligations under Section 23-15-807(a), Miss.
-Code Ann.; and - All previous special election candidates for county or county-district office who have not terminated their reporting obligations under Section 23-15-807(a), Miss.
-Code Ann.; and - All political committees which supported or opposed a county school board or school district candidate or county or county-district special election candidate which have not terminated their reporting obligations under Section 23-15-807(a), Miss.
-Code Ann.
+- All judicial officeholders who have not terminated their reporting obligations under Section 23-15-807(a), Miss.
+Code Ann.; and - All previous judicial candidates who have not terminated their reporting obligations under 23-15-807(a), Miss.
+Code Ann.; and - All candidate committees and political committees which supported or opposed a judicial candidate which have not terminated their reporting obligations under Section 23-15-807(a).